lium-lst/nmtpytorch/README.md

 a sequence-to-sequence framework which was originally a fork of [dl4mt-tutorial](https://github.com/nyu-dl/dl4mt-tutorial).

-The core parts of `nmtpytorch` depends on `numpy`, `torch` and `tqdm`.
-For multimodal architectures, you also need to install `torchvision` which is used to integrate pre-trained CNN models.

 `nmtpytorch` is developed and tested on Python 3.6 and will not support Python 2.x whatsoever.